huggingface/blog/summer-at-huggingface.md

     ![Generated 3D object with NeRF](assets/27_summer_at_huggingface/diet_nerf.png)

 3. [CLIP RSIC](https://huggingface.co/spaces/sujitpal/clip-rsicd-demo).
 CLIP RSIC is a CLIP model fine-tuned on remote sensing image data to enable zero-shot satellite image classification and captioning.
-This project demonstrates how effective fine-tuned CLIP models can be for specialized domains
+This project demonstrates how effective fine-tuned CLIP models can be for specialized domains.

     ![CLIP search](assets/27_summer_at_huggingface/clip.png)